ISM6562-Big-Data/TEAM-APOGEE/A3-Cassandra-Query-First-Design/Markdown/Assignment.md

 ### Design Process

-#### Query Optimization:
+#### Query First Design:
 The Cassandra schema we've discussed is meticulously designed to align with the specific query requirements of our application.
-Let's dive into how each table in the Cassandra schema serves the essential queries identified earlier, reflecting the principle of designing around query patterns in Cassandra:
+Let's dive into how each table in the Cassandra schema serves the essential queries identified earlier, reflecting the principle of designing around query patterns in Cassandra[2]:

 #### 1. Retrieving User Information